The word trauma is used in two ways: either in the sense of physical trauma, or in the sense of psychological trauma.

 The physical symptoms that accompany psychological trauma may include organ and muscle tensions, bodily pains, migraines, hyperventilation, tinnitus, numbness, disconnectedness, hyperhidrosis, dizziness, excessive sweating, nervous tension, digestive issues, a weakened immune system, fatigue, low energy levels, nausea, and concentration problems.

-After a traumatic experience, people may re-experience (or “revisit”) the disturbing event mentally and physically.
+After a traumatic experience, people may re-experience (or “revisit”) the disturbing event mentally, which may include re-experiencing the physical effects.
 Certain external stimuli may cause intrusive thoughts or a sense of re-experiencing a traumatic experience.
-These stimuli become a so-called trauma reminder (trauma trigger), which can produce distressing feelings that damage people’s sense of safety, self-determination, and self-efficacy, as well as their ability to manage emotions and engage in relationships.
+These stimuli become a so-called trauma reminder or trauma trigger, which can produce distressing feelings that damage people’s sense of safety, self-determination, and self-efficacy, as well as their ability to manage emotions and engage in relationships.
 In fact, re-experiencing trauma is a sign that body and mind are (still) struggling to cope and digest the traumatic experience.